jardani1/Food-Nation/lec11.md

 # Higher order component

-  // its is a compoent which takes a compoent as a aargument and returns a new component
+  // its is a compoent which takes a compoent as a argument and returns a new component

   // its contract - input - component ==> new component